23 East Airy Street, Norristown, PA 19401 · 215-627-6434 ·

 215-220-9886 |

-Executive Director Lori Daniels stands at The Church Foundation (TCF) 's helm, reporting to the Board of Directors.
-She oversees and monitors investments to ensure financial integrity and serves the Board in its fiduciary duties as trustee and custodian for assets owned by churches, chapels, missions, and institutions in the Diocese of Pennsylvania.
-Lori leads business development efforts and fosters professional relationships.
-Her goal is for every Episcopal entity in the Diocese to establish an endowment with TCF and plans to expand planned giving resources by increasing program education.
+As the Executive Director of The Church Foundation (TCF), Lori Daniels stands at the helm, reporting directly to the Board of Directors.
+In her role, she oversees and monitors investments to ensure financial integrity and serves the Board in its fiduciary duties as trustee and custodian for assets owned by churches, chapels, missions, and institutions within the Diocese of Pennsylvania.
+Lori leads TCF's business development efforts and fosters professional relationships, with the overarching goal of establishing endowments for every Episcopal entity in the Diocese.
+She is also dedicated to expanding planned giving resources through increased program education.

-Lori joined TCF in 2014 as Operations Specialist, transitioning to Operations Manager.
-She was promoted to Executive Director in 2019 due to her leadership talents, positive business relationships, and a solid vision for TCF's future.
-Lori loves people and appreciates the talents of each team member.
+Lori joined TCF as an Operations Specialist, transitioning to Operations Manager before being named Executive Director.
+Her ascent to this leadership role is a testament to her exceptional leadership talents, ability to cultivate positive business relationships, and a clear, forward-looking vision for TCF's future.
+Lori is passionate about people and deeply values the talents of each team member.

 Operations Manager